 Put the southeast’s premier public relations team to work for you.
 We love being storytellers.
 And above all we pride ourselves on our ability to work with our clients’ budgets to create results through a variety of public relations efforts.
 Contact Asterisk Creative today.

 As we’ve mentioned before, at Asterisk Creative, we’re storytellers.
-Our public relations team works not just to tell your history, but the story of what you’re doing now and where your company is going.
+Our public relations team works not just to tell your history.
+We also work to tell the story of what you’re doing now and where your company is going.
 A huge part of that is your USP, or unique selling point.

 When we sit down with our public relations clients for the first time, part of the conversation centers around why customers should choose them over their competitors.
-Many business owners haven’t had to have this conversation before, so we get a lot of sales-y talk – free consultations, the best service in the industry, this or that guarantee.
-But at the end of the day, those are offered by a lot of companies in their particular industry and aren’t really things that set the client apart from their competition.
+Many business owners haven’t had to have this conversation before.
+We get a lot of sales-y talk – free consultations, the best service in the industry, this or that guarantee.
+But at the end of the day, those are offered by a lot of companies in their particular industry.
+They aren’t really things that set the client apart from their competition.

 So what is your USP?
 Contact Asterisk Creative today to get your USP and your story told.

 There are many business owners that prefer advertising over public relations.
 Advertising provides a business ultimate control over the message put out to the public, the outlets where the message appears, and more.
 But there are reasons you also need public relations.

 Most customers know that a company pays for advertising and controls most everything about it.
 However, they’re not always aware of how publications and news shows get their story ideas.
 They don’t know that a public relations professional may have presented the story to the outlet.
 Therefore, customers see that the outlet saw the story as newsworthy or one that should be presented to the public.
 There’s an element of trust that follows the subject of the story.